Why It Works

 Fill a large cast iron skillet or straight-sided sauté pan with 1/4 inch oil or clarified butter.
 (To speed things up even more, use 2 skillets simultaneously.)
 Heat cooking fat over high heat until shimmering and just shy of smoking.
 A bread crumb dropped in it should sizzle and foam immediately.

-Using tongs or your fingers, gently lower chops into hot fat, laying them down away from you to prevent hot fat from splashing toward you.
-(Work in batches if necessary.)
-Fry, gently swirling pan and rotating chops for even browning, and adjusting heat as necessary for a steady, vigorous bubble, until bottom sides are browned and crisp, about 3 minutes.
-Flip chops and fry until other sides are browned and crisp, about 3 minutes longer.
-Transfer to paper towels to drain and season lightly with salt right away.
+Working in batches, gently lower chops into hot fat using tongs or your fingers, laying them down away from you to prevent hot fat from splashing toward you.
+Fry, gently swirling pan and rotating chops for even browning, and adjusting heat as necessary for a steady, vigorous bubble, until bottom sides are browned and crisp, about 2 to 3 minutes.
+Flip chops and fry until other sides are browned and crisp, about 2 to 3 minutes longer.
+Transfer to paper towel-lined baking sheet to drain and season lightly with salt right away.
 Repeat with remaining chops.
 Serve.

 Clarified butter will give the fried chops the best possible flavor, but it requires more work and tends to be more expensive; oil is absolutely fine as a time- and cost-saving ingredient.
 If you do want to try clarified butter, follow the instructions here.

 |Nutrition Facts (per serving)|

 |Servings: 4 to 6|